Custom fields for RevRec

 Custom fields must exist in Recurly before they can be mapped in RevRec.

-5. Repeat for each custom field you intend to map in RevRec, up to a maximum of five.
+Save the field, then repeat for each custom field you intend to map in RevRec — up to a maximum of five.

-Prioritize the fields your finance and operations teams rely on most for revenue reporting and contract analysis before moving on to configuration in RevRec.
+Prioritize the fields your finance and operations teams rely on most for revenue reporting and contract analysis before moving on to Step 2.

 Step 2 — Configure attribute labels

-Once your custom fields exist in Recurly, map them to the F36–F40 slots in RevRec through the Attribute Labels configuration.
+Once your custom fields exist in Recurly, map them to the F36–F40 slots in RevRec through Attribute Labels.

 Go to Configuration → Attribute Labels and locate the slot you want to configure (F36–F40).